danielwbeebe/My-News-Bubble-App/proposal.md

 <img src="images/news-feed.JPG">

+## Database

+The app will require a database 'news_bubble' with tables called:

+* 'users-table' with the following columns:
+    * id SERIAL PRIMARY KEY,
+    * username VARCHAR UNIQUE NOT NULL,
+    * email VARCHAR UNIQUE NOT NULL,
+    * password_digest TEXT NOT NULL

+* 'news-table' with the following columns:
+    * id SERIAL PRIMARY KEY,
+    * news-source VARCHAR,
+    * userid INTEGER

+The news-table will be seeded initially with Google News as news-source.

+## Use of API Key

+I plan to use an API Key from newsapi.org to retrieve the following fields for news articles: author, title, description, url, urlToImage, and publishedAt.

 ## Phases of Completion

 * Phase -4: Create file structure and detailed outline of the logic of the app